json-schema-org/json-schema-spec/jsonschema-core.md

 - *string*: A string of Unicode code points, from the JSON "string" value

-Whitespace and formatting concerns, including different lexical representations of numbers that are equal within the data model, are thus outside the scope of JSON Schema.
-Extensions to JSON Schema that wish to work with such differences in lexical representations SHOULD define keywords to precisely interpret formatted strings within the data model rather than relying on having the original JSON representation Unicode characters available.
+Whitespace and formatting concerns, including different lexical representations of numbers that are equal within the data model, are outside the scope of JSON Schema.
+Extensions to JSON Schema that wish to work with such differences in lexical representations SHOULD define keywords to precisely interpret formatted strings within the data model rather than relying on having the original textual representation available.

-Since an object cannot have two properties with the same key, behavior for a JSON document that tries to define two properties with the same key in a single object is undefined.
+Objects are defined to have a distinct set of properties.
+Behavior for data that tries to define two properties with the same key in a single object is undefined.

 Note that JSON Schema extensions are free to define their own extended type system.
 This should not be confused with the core data model types defined here.